privacyidea/privacyidea/doc/policies/admin.rst

 type: string

-With this admin policy the specified columns will not be displayed in the audit.
+This species a blank separated list of audit columns, that should be removed from the response and also from the WebUI.
 For example a value ``sig_check log_level`` will hide these two columns.

+The list of available columns can be checked by examining the response of the request to the :ref:`rest_audit`.

 trigger_challenge
 ~~~~~~~~~~~~~~~~~